Routine Vaccines for Babies and Children

 Occasionally, following the administration of a vaccine, the simulated infection can trigger side effects, but these are generally mild and disappear on their own after a short period of time.
 This is a normal and recognized phenomenon and should be expected as the body builds immunity.

+The most common side effects are swelling and redness at the injection site, fever and general discomfort.
 To alleviate the side effects, a preparation may be given to lower fever and alleviate pain.
 A clean cloth soaked in lukewarm water may be placed on the injection site.
 Avoid massaging the area.

 Circumstances that require a visit to the HMO or urgent care center following a vaccine